 Click the “choose file” button and select the WP Rocket plugin in a zip file from your computer.
 Next, click the Install Now button.

 Wait for the upload to complete.
-It may take a few seconds or minutes, depending on your network quality.
+Depending on your network quality, it may take a few seconds or minutes.
 Once the upload is completed, click on activate.

 Activating your WP Rocket license takes place in the background.
 Unlike other plugins, where you need to enter API keys and other details, you don’t need to do anything to validate your WP Rocket license.